 Update 7/22/19.
-Amberen is a popular menopause supplement with women all over the world who say it works.
+Amberen is a popular menopause supplement with women worldwide who say it works.
 Recently, this dietary supplement has come under scrutiny by some medical professionals due to its possible association a heart problem called spontaneous coronary artery dissection (SCAD).
 No doubt, you will be hearing about this on the news.
 Few, however, have actually looked at the research.
 I've read the clinical report and thought it was worth bringing to your attention.
 This review will put the report in its proper context and help you decide if Amberen is right for you.
+Also, see the review of Ambern research too.

 What is SCAD?